+In this work, we move forward by studying the number, distribution and characteristics of \emph{dark galaxies} arising in different sets of zoom-in Local Group simulations, and offer concrete predictions on their detectability with radio telescopes.
+For this analysis, we identify \emph{dark galaxies} in four simulated Local Group runs employing constrained initial conditions: three from the {\hestia} simulations \citep{2020MNRAS.498.2968Libeskind}, and one from the new {\nivarialg} simulation \citep{ContrerasSantos_etal}.
+In particular, the three high-resolution {\hestia} runs reach down to $1.5\times10^{5}\,M_{\odot}$ in DM particle mass and $220\,\rm pc$ in spatial resolution.
+In contrast, the {\tng} simulations have a DM particle mass resolution of $4.5\times10^{5}\,M_{\odot}$ and a softening length of $330\,\rm pc$.
+The {\nivarialg} simulations, although lower in resolution than {\hestia}, closely follow the expected abundance matching relation at all masses, lending confidence to the reliability of their \emph{dark galaxy} predictions.

 We explore the properties of \emph{dark galaxies} within these simulations which are run with different codes, galaxy formation models, baryonic physics, feedback implementations, resolutions, and SF density thresholds, with the aim of validating whether \emph{dark galaxies} can be found across different simulation setups.
-Our goal is to characterize the main properties of {\HI}-bearing \emph{dark galaxies} in Local Group-like environments and to study their evolution over time, shedding light on their nature and uncovering details of their origin and formation pathways.
+Our goal is to characterise the main properties of {\HI}-bearing \emph{dark galaxies} in Local Group-like environments and to study their evolution over time, shedding light on their nature and uncovering details of their origin and formation pathways.
 To better understand these objects, we compare our \emph{dark galaxy} sample with a sample of bright galaxies, i.e. luminous galaxies within the same halo mass range.
 Additionally, we treat Cloud-9 as a reference for our simulated \emph{dark galaxies} and test our results against the {\HIsc} detection limits of the FAST radio telescope.

 We describe the simulation sets in detail in Section~\ref{sect: simulations}.
-In Section~\ref{sect: results}, we present the selection criteria and resulting samples of dark and bright galaxies from each simulation, including properties of the underlying DM halos, gas content, environmental effects, and {\HIsc} detectability with FAST.
-Section~\ref{sect: discussion} provides a discussion of the results, and Section~\ref{sect: conclusions} summarizes the main conclusions.
+In Section~\ref{sect: results}, we present the selection criteria and resulting samples of dark and bright galaxies from each simulation, including properties of the underlying DM haloes, gas content, environmental effects, and {\HIsc} detectability with FAST.
+Section~\ref{sect: discussion} provides a discussion of the results, and Section~\ref{sect: conclusions} summarises the main conclusions.